floschott/foamquant/docs/source/Jupy_Bread.rst

 .. image:: Jupy_Bread_files/Jupy_Bread_27_1.png

--> To visualize the segmentation result in Parraview
+-> To visualize the segmentation result in Paraview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Download your ‘random_cmap.json’ and vizualize your pore-segmented image